POLICIES AND TUITION

 Participation in a school music program is required, provided one exists.
 Exceptions will only be made in specific and extenuating circumstances.
 To be exempt from school participation, students must submit a School Participation Exemption Form with written permission from your school's music director.
 A form is not required if you are homeschooled or your school lacks a music program.

 The most valuable contribution musicians make to their ensemble is their presence at rehearsal.
 Membership in the GYSO is a commitment to faithful, consistent and punctual attendance.
 The success of the organization depends on the contribution each musician makes.
-Musicians in all ensembles are allowed no more than two absences per concert rotation, regardless of reason, including illness, school or other music activities, family vacations, homework and tests, college visits, religious holidays, etc. If a musician is unable to play his/her instrument (because of injury to either the student or the instrument), s/he should still attend rehearsal, bring music, sit with the section, and take notes.
+Musicians in all ensembles are allowed no more than three absences per concert rotation, regardless of reason, including illness, school or other music activities, family vacations, homework and tests, college visits, religious holidays, etc. If a musician is unable to play his/her instrument (because of injury to either the student or the instrument), s/he should still attend rehearsal, bring music, sit with the section, and take notes.
 Starting promptly is very important.
 Musicians should arrive early enough to be seated and ready to play prior to the rehearsal start time.
 Percussionists in particular need to allot extra time in order to set up equipment prior to rehearsal.
 Arriving late or leaving early disrupts the rehearsal; every three occurrences will be counted as a single absence.
 Students arriving fewer than 5 minutes before the start of rehearsal will be marked late.

 **GYSO Absentee Form** (Fill this out for all absences.)